revoltchat/documentation/docs/stack/revolt.js/guide/discord_js_migration.md

 #### Embeds

 - Embeds do not have fields - you should use bold text and newlines to acheive a similar effect.

-- You can't *directly* send an embed-only message - you have to specify the message content field.
-Fortunately, you can send an embed-only message by setting the content field to a space.
-The space won't be rendered, so you'll only see the embed in-app.